mohitpatel4889/todo/README.md

 $ npm run migration:revert
 ```

+## Endpoints
+**/** endpoint will display Hello World!
+**/todo** endpoint will list all current Visible and Non Completed Todos

+## Functionalities
+This Application uses ejs for UI rendering

+Todo will be ordered based on ids
+Edit Button will allow to edit todo and save
+Delete Button will allow to delete todo from the list

+# Consideration
+.However it can be further implemented to sort by due
+Filters can be added to show completed todos or past todos
+Delete can be soft delete by  using isVisible flag
+Factory can be used to create sample todos

 ## Authentication
 #Todo: Authentication to be implemented for this application
+#Todo: Third party authentication can bs used such as google, facebook, etc...

+## Change Events or Event Log
+Subscribers can be used to track each changes and events can be persisted

+## Sessions
+#Todo: Redis can be used to store session and user information from authentication

+## Pagination
+#Todo: Todos can be paginated

 ## Release Process
 Release Process to be implemented for this application, Grunt, CodeShip, AzureDevOps can be used